calrissian/mango/uri/README.md

 I AM A URI
 ```

+Keep in mind, this specific example knows nothing of target systems.
+The URIs that are passed to these resolvers only contain the "Service Request" component.
+In the next section, we'll get into the distributed URI resolving- where the target system (or "any") is used.

 # I'm Resolving URIs, now what?

 This is where things get good.
 The Mango URI JMS module contains services to syncrhonously send/receive data over a topic given a simple URI.
 For simplicity, these services were written using Springframework.

 ## Receiving requests given a Mango URI

 ```java
 TaskExecutor taskExecutor = new ThreadPoolTaskExecutor();
 taskExecutor.setCorePoolSize(50);